docarray/docarray/docs/user_guide/storing/index_in_memory.md

 ## Initialize

-To create a Document Index, you first need a document that defines the schema of your index:
+To create a Document Index, you first need a document class that defines the schema of your index:

 ```python
 from docarray import BaseDoc